-So clearly the two sticks are the two kingdoms of Judah and Israel and the promise is that God will regather them back together is one Israelite kingdom, and they will be one people again.
-This is one of those delightful passages where literally right after a prophetic image is reported, it is plainly interpreted for the reader in the text itself.
+The two sticks are the two kingdoms of Judah and Israel, and the promise is that God will regather them back together as one Israelite kingdom and they will be one people again.
+This is one of those delightful passages where a prophetic symbol is followed immediately by its precise interpretation.

 Some LDS have, however, suggested that perhaps this is a case of "dual fulfillment."
-Jewish and Christian commentators alike have always recognized that there are some prophecies in the scripture which have a fulfillment near to the time they are given and with a scope more localized to the people they are given to, but that the prophecy also refers to an event much further out that is far broader and grander in scope.
+Jewish and Christian commentators alike have always recognized that there are some prophecies in the Scripture which predict events near to the time they are given and with a scope more localized to the people who receive them, but that the prophecy also refers to an event much further out that is far broader and grander in scope.
 So, some LDS will ask, why can't the "stick" prophecy be one of these?

 But What If...

-However, even if one decides, purely for the sake of argument and with no meaningful basis in doing so, to allow that Ezekiel 37:15-20 was somehow also meant to point forward to two bodies of Israelite scriptures coming together into one, the LDS claim that this is the Bible and the Book of Mormon still would not work.
+Even if one decides, purely for the sake of argument, to allow that Ezekiel 37:15-20 was somehow also meant to point forward to two bodies of Israelite scriptures coming together into one, the LDS claim that this is the Bible and the Book of Mormon still would not work.
 Ironically, even on this interpretation, the Book of Mormon disqualifies itself.
 Ezekiel 37:16 tells us that Joseph's stick is the "Stick of Ephraim," and verse 19 says again that the stick of Joseph is "in the hand of Ephraim."
-If this stick were to be somehow understood as a body of scripture, that scripture would have to be connected with and possessed by Ephraim.
+Even if, with absolutely no meaningful grounds for doing so, we interpret this stick to be a body of scripture, that scripture would have to be connected with and possessed by Ephraim.
 In the Book of Mormon, however, in Alma 10:3 we read:

 "And Aminadi was a descendant of Nephi, who was the son of Lehi, who came out of the land of Jerusalem, who was a descendant of Manasseh, who was the son of Joseph who was sold into Egypt by the hands of his brethren."

 Nephites and indeed all the sons of Lehi were said to be sons of Joseph, but not through Joseph's son Ephraim.
-They came, rather, through his other son Manasseh.
+They came, rather, from his other son Manasseh.
 They were not Ephraimites, but Manassites.
-Further, Lehi and his sons are said to have come from the "land of Jerusalem".
+Further, Lehi and his sons are said to have come from the "land of Jerusalem."
 Jerusalem is in the kingdom of Judah.
 The Nephites have absolutely no meaningful connection to Ephraim; not the man, the tribe, or even the land.
-They cannot be the Ephraim in whose name the sick of Joseph comes and in whose hand it is to be found.
-Therefore, even if one somehow confuses Ezekiel 37:15-20 to be a prophesy about two bodies of scripture, one must still conclude that it has nothing to do with the Book or Mormon.
+They cannot be the Ephraim in whose name the sick of Joseph comes and in whose hand it is found.
+Therefore, even if one somehow confuses Ezekiel 37:15-20 with a prophecy about two bodies of scripture, one must still conclude that it has nothing to do with the Book or Mormon.
 No matter how many concessions you make, there is simply no way to read Ezekiel 37 as promising Joseph Smith and the Book of Mormon.